 - Volunteer at a land restoration event.
 TLC holds restoration events 1-3 times each week.
 No experience needed - we will train people on basic land restoration techniques that include removal of invasive brush, garlic mustard control and native seed collection.

 - Become an Oak Keeper.
 Training is held each Spring to teach volunteers to conduct basic ecological assessments of the county's privately owned oak woods.
-Contact Linda for more information.
+Contact Linda Balek for more information.

 - "Learn to Burn" is a one-day class held in the early Spring to introduce landowners and volunteers to the proper use of ecological burning for natural area management.